Flab-E/ctf-stuff/README.md

 |               IHDR              |        contains info on image - 'size, depth'       |
 |               IDAT               |  contains info on the images - 'pixel values'    |
 |               IEND              |                           end of a png file                      |
+These chunks along with another chunk called `PLTE` are called `Critical Chunks` There are other chunks too that are not necessary for a PNG, which are called `Ancillary Chunks`

 Each of these chunks (other than file signature.
-It isnt a chunk exactly) are again broken down into 4 parts:
+It isn't a chunk exactly) are again broken down into 4 parts:
 |   Chunk Length    |   Chunk Type  |   Check data  |   CRC   |
-1. Chunk Length: It tells the system while reading the png file that the next following 'x' bytes are going to be for this particular (Chunk Type) chunk
+1. Chunk Length: It tells the system while reading the png file that the next following 'x' bytes are going to be for this particular chunk.
 2. Chunk Type: tells us which chunk it is.
 3. Chunk data: contains all the data for the particular chunk.
 4. CRC: This has always been a tricky part for me. but to generalise this field i could say that based on a formula the chunk's data is calculated and stored.
 Its really complicated for me but its like a way to check that the whole chunk has no loss or sorruption of data. so if the chunk's data is read and calculated by the system its checks if its all fine with CRC values
 >I'll try explaining this a little more later on. :)

-If you wanna learn all about a PNG file and its structure this [wiki link](https://en.wikipedia.org/wiki/Portable_Network_Graphics) is perfect to help you with it, and if its not good enough we always have google baba for the job...
+If you want to learn all about a PNG file and its structure this [wiki link](https://en.wikipedia.org/wiki/Portable_Network_Graphics) is perfect to help you with it, and if its not good enough we always have google baba for the job...

 ## Strings and metadata:
-The Linux command `strings` prints all the ascii printable data from any file's rawdata and trims anything that isnt printable.
+The Linux command `strings` prints all the ascii printable data from any file's rawdata and trims anything that isn't printable.
 ```
 strings <filename>
 ```